ds-wizard/questionnaire-report-template/README.md

 ### 2.9.0

-- Switch from `wkhtmltopdf` to `weasyprint` for PDF
+- Switched from `wkhtmltopdf` to `weasyprint` for PDF
-- Improve styling for PDF and HTML
+- Improved styling for PDF and HTML

 ### 2.8.0

 - Adjusted to template metamodel version 11 (released in DSW 3.20.0)
-- Add versions overview / change tracker table
+- Added versions overview / change tracker table

 ### 2.7.1

-- Fix Markdown rendering for integration question reply
+- Fixed Markdown rendering for integration question reply

 ### 2.7.0